rhysjj111/haulage_assist/README.md

 - I've chosen a simple design which can be expanded on with more data inputs and features in the future.
 - A professional, clean color scheme will be used, as this app will be used day to day by the fleet manager.
 - The app will have two main menu tabs at the bottom of the page so the user can flick with ease between data input and the wages calculator.
 Within data input, the user can choose between 'driver' and 'end day' sections.
-- The app was designed mobile first, even though it is suspected it will be used more on the desktop.
+- The app was designed mobile first, even though it is assumed it will be used more on the desktop.
 This is to ensure the content and navigation is kept simple.

 ### Security
 -